edwingsm/weather-sensor-api/README.md

 - Some `JPQL` queries are not ideal without indexing database , might be adding `@Transactional(readOnly=true)` will improve performance on readonly functions

 ## What's missing
-- Security ,I try to implement securty in the last .
-After enabling security APP start behave chaged
+- Security ,I try to implement security in the last .
+After enabling security APP start behave changed
    - h2 console start to act weired after enabling security
    - Also unit tests/integration tests are missing security aspect , I tried to implement but failed seems like some test instrumentation issue
+   - if you want to acces h2 db ,  think you need disable security

 ## What should I have done different
 - I think there is code duplication which could have been avoided
 - Enable security Revisit testing

+### Generate swagger
+- Run application
+- Execute `` mvn springdoc-openapi:generate``

+### Generate Test coverage
+``mvn clean test jacoco:report``

+There is a bash script in scripts folder to test APIs